-Certified Physician Assistant (PA-C), Clinical Physician Assistant, Family Practice Physician Assistant, General Surgery Physician Assistant, Midlevel Provider, Orthopaedic Physician Assistant, Physician Assistant (PA), Physician Assistant Certified (PAC), Physician Extender, Physician's Assistant, Surgical Physician Assistant, Emergency Medicine Physician Assistant, Orthopedic Physician Assistant
+Certified Physician Assistant (PA-C), Clinical Physician Assistant, Emergency Medicine Physician Assistant, Family Practice Physician Assistant, General Surgery Physician Assistant, Midlevel Provider, Orthopaedic Physician Assistant, Orthopedic Physician Assistant, Physician Assistant (PA), Physician Assistant Certified (PAC), Physician Extender, Physician's Assistant, Surgical Physician Assistant

 Annual Projected Job Openings